JoGorska/Keto-diet/README.md

 Throught all articles one imporant message is repeated - is to be consistent within the document.
 The choise of convention can be personal prefference or prefference of the employer or cooworkers.
 The consistency is the key.

-I corrected all ID to follow kebab-casing convention mentioned in [this article](https://courses.cs.washington.edu/courses/cse154/17au/styleguide/html-css/naming-conventions-html.html)..
+I corrected all ID to follow kebab-casing convention mentioned in [this article](https://courses.cs.washington.edu/courses/cse154/17au/styleguide/html-css/naming-conventions-html.html).

+3. After the two above decisions have been implemented the script.js required to be re done in calculator form part of this file.
+The new event listeners will target the input fields directly, which would make JavaScript code easier to read and maintain, without having to look through multiple loops.

 ## Previous project (to be deleted)